Franciszka Urszula Radziwiłłowa: Poetry

-Lamentation of Nicholai is not only the personal pain of the mother, but also awareness of irreparable loss for the magnate families – Radziwill and Wiśniowiecki – and for the kingdom.
-The death of young prince is shown through heraldic marks of the Radziwill’s emblem (an eagle and pipes) and Wiśniowiecki emblem (star, cross and month), through the dominant colours (yellow and blue) of these emblems, through a short digression into the glorious history of two noble families.
+Lamentation of Mikołaj is not only the personal pain of the mother, but also awareness of irreparable loss for the magnate families – Radziwiłł and Wiśniowiecki – and for the kingdom.
+The death of young prince is shown through heraldic marks of the Radziwiłł’s emblem (an eagle and pipes) and Wiśniowiecki emblem (star, cross and month), through the dominant colours (yellow and blue) of these emblems, through a short digression into the glorious history of two noble families.
 Only occasionally, the voice of maternal grief breaks through submissive words of prayer to God, through the sublimely rhetorical passages.

-The cycle of poetic portraits "Description of ladies of Her Highness Radziwill, Chancelloress of Great Lithuanian Kingdom" was written most likely in 1733, when Princess Ursula Francesca was visiting her mother-in-law (the one mentioned in the title) Anne Catherine Radziwill.
+The cycle of poetic portraits "Description of ladies of Her Highness Radziwill, Chancelloress of Great Lithuanian Kingdom" was written most likely in 1733, when Princess Franciszka Urszula was visiting her mother-in-law (the one mentioned in the title) Anna Katarzyna Sanguszko.
 This is a typical example of court poetry, created under the influence of the French salon culture of the 17th century.
 Poetic portraits are mainly complementary; they had a recreational function, and therefore were full of verbal sophistication, periphrasis.

 Active in the social life the Princess used notable facts of her surroundings in the poetry.
 Thus, a number of poems on a particular occasion were written.
-These poems are varied in content and mood: greeting poems, farewells, etc. The reason for writing could be a wedding or the feeling of friendly affection, or even the prince's hunting or sending a letter from Leon Michal Radziwill to his wife Anne Mytselskaya.
+These poems are varied in content and mood: greeting poems, farewells, etc. The reason for writing could be a wedding or the feeling of friendly affection, or even the prince's hunting or sending a letter from Leon Michał Radziwiłł to his wife Anna Luiza Mycielska.